beyondconstraint/SQLKing/README.md

 User user = comments[0].getUser(); // The nested User object is populated by the join
 ```

 ####Primary Key####
-An auto incrementing primary key can be defined using:
+An auto incrementing primary key can be defined on an `int` or `long` column using:

 ```java
 @Table